 Type of Shaft

-Most beginner sets have a graphite shaft for the woods and steel shafts for the hybrids, irons and putters.
-Graphite is generally lighter and this allows you to swing the club faster and hence, hit the ball farther, a factor most beginners require help in.
+Most beginner sets have a graphite shaft for the driver, woods and steel shafts for the hybrids, irons and putter clubs.
+Graphite is generally lighter and this allows you to swing the club faster and, hence, hit the ball farther.
+A factor most beginners require help in.

-As mentioned above, steel shaft gives you more control which is particularly useful for the shots nearer to the hole.
+As mentioned above, steel shaft gives golfers more control which is particularly useful for the shots nearer to the hole.

 Right-Handed or Left-Handed

-Are you looking to play golf for fun/recreationally?
+Are you looking to play golf for fun?
+Just a recreational game here and there?

-As an occasional golfer, picking a basic set with fewer clubs would be ideal, whereas for a more serious golfer, you want to pick a set that you can grow with for the next few years.
+As an occasional golfer, picking a basic set at a reasonable price point with only the clubs golfers absolutely need would be a good starting point.
+A more serious golfer would want to pick a more complete golf clubs set made of higher quality that you can grow with for the next few years.

 As always, it is important to keep within your budget.

 A weekend golfer shouldn't be spending too much on a new set of clubs.
-A more serious golfer can and should spend more for a quality set of clubs.
+A more serious golfer can and should spend more for a quality set of golf clubs to better enjoy their game.

-Even though technology is advancing so rapidly, the cost of new equipment has come down in recent years.
-And rest assured, our recommendations provide excellent value for money.
+Even though technology is advancing so rapidly, the cost of new golf equipment has come down in recent years.
+And rest assured, our recommendations provide best value for money.

-Now that you know the different types of clubs and components, what are the factors when it comes to choosing golf clubs for a beginner?
+Now that you know the different types of clubs and components, what are the factors when it comes to choosing a golf club set for beginners?

 Simply put, go for clubs that offer maximum forgiveness, while providing distance and consistency.

-For consistency, oversized-clubs with large sweet spots are your best bet.
-The larger the clubface, the lower the chance of mis-hits.
+For consistency, oversized-clubs with a large sweet spot are your best bet.
+The larger the club face, the lower the chance of mishits.

 Another factor to consider is an offset clubhead; it induces your hands to move slightly forward in the grip, and this helps you to avoid hitting the ground before hitting the ball.